 Service-Oriented Computing (SOC) promises a world of cooperating services loosely connected, creating dynamic business processes and agile applications that span organizations and platforms.
 As a computing paradigm, it utilizes services as fundamental elements to support rapid, low-cost development of distributed applications in heterogeneous environments.
 Realizing the SOC promise requires the design of Service-Oriented Architectures (SOAs) that enable the development of simpler and cheaper distributed applications.
-In this collection, researchers from academia and industry report on recent advances in the field, exploring approaches, technology, and research issues related to developing SOAs.

 Until recently, information systems have been designed around different business functions, such as accounts payable and inventory control.
-Object-oriented modeling, in contrast, structures systems around the data—the objects—that make up the various business functions.
-Because information about a particular function is limited to one place—to the object—the system is shielded from the effects of change.
-Object-oriented modeling also promotes better understanding of requirements, clear designs, and more easily maintainable systems.
+Object-oriented modeling, in contrast, structures systems around the data--the objects--that make up the various business functions.
+Because information about a particular function is limited to one place--to the object--the system is shielded from the effects of change.